Libertarian Party (United States): Libertarians in office

 Libertarians have had limited success in electing candidates at the state and local level.
 Since the party's creation, 10 Libertarians have been elected to state legislatures and some other state legislators have switched parties after being originally elected as Republicans or Democrats.
 The most recent Libertarian candidate elected to a state legislature was Marshall Burt to the Wyoming House of Representatives in 2020.
 The party elected multiple legislators in New Hampshire during the 1990s as well as in Alaska during the 1980s.
 One of the party's Alaska state legislators, Andre Marrou was nominated for vice president in 1988 and for president in 1992.

 As of 2017, there were 168 Libertarians holding elected office: 58 of them partisan offices and 110 of them non-partisan offices.
 In addition, some party members, who were elected to public office on other party lines, explicitly retained their Libertarian Party membership and these include former Representative Ron Paul, who has repeatedly stated that he remains a life member of the Libertarian Party.

 Previously, the party has had four sitting members of state legislatures.
 Laura Ebke served in the nonpartisan Nebraska Legislature and announced her switch from being a Republican to a Libertarian in 2016.
 Three members of the New Hampshire House of Representatives who were elected as either Republicans or Democrats in the 2016 election announced their switch to the Libertarian Party in 2017.

 State Senator Mark B. Madsen of Utah announced his switch from Republican to Libertarian in 2016, but also did not seek re-election that year.
 State Representative Max Abramson of New Hampshire switched from Republican to Libertarian before running as the party's gubernatorial candidate in 2016 instead of seeking re-election.
 State Representative John Moore of Nevada briefly switched parties, but he was defeated for re-election in 2016.

 Aubrey Dunn Jr., the New Mexico Commissioner of Public Lands, switched his voter registration from Republican to Libertarian in January 2018.
 In doing so, Dunn became the first official elected to a statewide partisan office to have Libertarian voter registration.

-Best results in major races
+In 2018, Jeff Hewitt, the mayor of Calimesa, California was elected to the Riverside County Board of Supervisors in a close race.
+Serving from 2019 to 2023, including 1-year stints as chair & vice-chair of the board from 2021 to 2023, Hewitt was considered the most powerful Libertarian elected official in California and in the United States during his tenure.